 We provide an intuitive yet simple solution for making that connection.
 It only takes a few clicks!
 Once the bridge has been made, you never have to worry about it again, avoiding the need to manually and repetitively download and upload CSV files.

 5 Creative ways to Use Facebook Custom Audiences to Boost your Campaigns

 Are you searching for ways to boost your success with Facebook Ads using Custom Audiences?
 Below are five creative ways you can use Facebook Custom Audiences to boost your ad campaigns.

 1. Exclude current customers from seeing your ads

 You can use Custom Audiences to exclude your current customers from seeing your Facebook Ads.
 For instance, you can exclude the customers who have purchased your product in the past from seeing your product ads.
-You can do this by uploading the list of your customers and use it as a negative list so you don’t waste money advertising to users who are your current customers.
+You can do this by uploading the list of your customers and use it as a negative list, so you don’t waste money advertising to users who are your current customers.

-Irish Tax rebates created a Facebook ad to help drive people to a landing page where they can fill out an enquiry form.
+Irish Tax rebates created a Facebook ad to help drive people to a landing page where they can fill out an inquiry form.
 To do this, they set a broad target to reach many people in Ireland and created a website Custom Audience to exclude people who had used their service.

 2. Set up Up-selling and back-end offers

 The Facebook Custom Audiences helps you to build audiences of people who are in specific stages of your sales funnel, so you can show them the perfect offer that will lead to conversions.